grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/02 Performance Insights.md

 ---
 title: 'Performance Insights'
-excerpt: 'Performance Insights are automated algorithms designed to help highlight and diagnose performance issues.'
+excerpt: 'Performance Insights are automated algorithms that help highlight and diagnose performance issues.'
 ---

 Whenever you run a test in k6 Cloud, *Performance Insights* algorithms automatically process the raw metrics and data.